ysyk2021/building-lasting-habits-a-simple-and-proven-method-to-establish-positive-behaviors-and-overcome/src/chapter-4-1.md

-# Identifying Positive Habits You Want to Develop

 In this chapter, we will explore the process of identifying positive habits that you want to develop in your life.
 Recognizing the habits you want to cultivate is the first step towards building a more fulfilling and productive lifestyle.
 By following the steps outlined in this chapter, you can begin your journey towards positive change.